Google Pay: A safe and useful way to manage money

 manage your money

-+ See the total balance from all your eligible accounts in one payment app, so you’ll always know exactly what’s coming and going.
++ See the total balance from all of your eligible accounts in one payment app, so you’ll always know what’s coming and exactly what’s going to happen.

 + Get reminders about upcoming bill payments.